- Mammalian ecology in the human landscape

 Dr. Kolowski’s doctoral work investigated interactions between humans and large carnivores in and around the Masai Mara National Reserve in southwest Kenya, with a focus on spotted hyena spatial ecology and analysis of livestock depredation patterns.
 His post-doc research investigated the effects of oil exploration on the behavior and ecology of ocelots, primates, and other mammals in northern Peru.
 Since late 2009, Dr. Kolowski has managed the Smithsonian-Mason School of Conservation’s graduate- and professional-level capacity building programs.

 Joe capitalizes on his experience in international research, university teaching, and community outreach and education to ensure that the success of these programs not only continues but increases in the coming years.
-He continues to be involved in various research programs within SCBI, both in Gabon and Peru, investigating the influence of extractive activities on forest wildlife.
+He continues to be involved in various research programs within SCBI, and has increasingly specialized in the use of camera traps in wildlife research and management.
+He has worked on a range of projects around the world using these motion-triggered cameras to monitor wildlife, and he brings this experience to bear in teaching one of SMSC’s most popular courses: Camera Trapping Study Design and Data Analysis.
+Dr. Kolowski serves on various PhD dissertation committees at Mason, where he is an affiliate faculty member.

 Kolowski, J., and T. Forrester.
 2017.
 Camera trap placement and the potential for bias due to trails and other features.
 PLoS ONE 12(10): e0186679. https://doi.org/10.1371/journal.pone.0186679